-The best P90 pickup offers a fuller sound than traditional single coils and a brighter sound with more attack than a humbucker.
-Imagine a sound somewhere between the meat of a Gibson ES-335 and the brightness, power, and richness of a Strat – that’s what they give you.
+Imagine a sound somewhere between the meat of a Gibson ES-335 and the brightness, power, and richness of a Strat – yes, now you’re getting the picture.

-At a Glance: Our Choice of the 8 Best P90 Pickups on the Market
+At a Glance – Our Choice of the 9 Best P-90 Pickups on the Market

 - Lindy Fralin